mdart86/Two_Sided_Marketplace_Project/README.md

 # Michael Dart - T2A2 Assignment - Marketplace Project
 ## **R7** - *Purpose of the Market Place*
 <br>

-This application has built to provide an easy way for aviation enthusiasts to sell and purchase model aircraft.
+This application has built to provide an easy way for aviation enthusiasts to sell and purchase model aircraft in one single secure marketplace.

 ## **R8** - *Why does this marketplace need to be built*
 <br>

+Aviation models can be rather rare and sort after for some of them whilst others are more common and available through many different sources.
+This marketplace aims to for the seller and buyers to transact in one single area.

 ## **R9** - *Deployment*
 <br>